ngscheurich/generator-phaser-ts/README.md

 This provides a handy jump-start for a [Phaser][phaser] project using [TypeScript][typescript].
 In addition to a ready-to-code scaffolding, you get stuff like:

-- A fully-functional Phaser project, complete with type TypeScript type definitions
+- A fully-functional Phaser project, complete with TypeScript type definitions
-- Automated tasks for compilation, concatenation, minification, et al.
+- Automated tasks for compiling, concatenating, deploying, et al.
 - A demo “game” to get you going
 - A Heroku deployment setup